 Type 1 Diabetes:

-Family History: Having a close relative with Type 1 diabetes increases the risk, though it’s not as strongly inherited as Type 2.
+Family History: Having a close relative with Type 1 diabetes increases your risk.
+However, it’s not as strongly inherited as Type 2 diabetes.

 Environmental Triggers: Research suggests that certain viruses or environmental factors may trigger the autoimmune response that leads to Type 1 diabetes, but the exact cause remains unclear.